Keeping Track of Your Homeschool

 Keeping Track of Pages for the Day

-When homeschooling with Sonlight, we need to keep track of two types of pages so we can easily start our day:
+When homeschooling with Sonlight, we keep track of two types of pages so we can easily start our day:

 • pages in the books we’re reading